Feature Alignment as a Generative Process: Implementation Details

-We use the Adam optimizer \citep{kingma_adam:_2017} with learning rate $\eta=0.00001$ and batch size $128$.
-The parameters of the encoder and generator networks are initialized with orthogonal initialization \citep{saxe_exact_2014, hu_provable_2020}.
-We set the hyperparameter $\lambda=0.01$ and sample $\beta$ from a uniform distribution, with a different random value for each training example.
+We use the Adam optimizer~\cite{kingma_adam:_2017} with learning rate $\eta=0.00001$ and batch size $128$.
+The~parameters of the encoder and generator networks are initialized with orthogonal initialization~\cite{saxe_exact_2014, hu_provable_2020}.
+We set the hyperparameter $\lambda=0.01$ and sample $\beta$ from a uniform distribution, with~a different random value for each training example.
+We set the hyper-parameter $\tau=1$ for the reconstruction of the input at one-shot $T=1$.

-From Appendix 2, the loss become unstable when the weights $w^2 > 2$, so we restrict the weights to the range $-\sqrt{2} \le w \le \sqrt{2}$ by clamping then, i.e.:
+From \ref{A.2}, we have that the loss becomes unstable when the weights $w^2 > 2$, so we restrict the weights to the range $-\sqrt{2} \le w \le \sqrt{2}$ by clamping then, as~shown in~Equation~(\ref{equ:clamp}).

-For the image data sets, the generator is composed by a few convolutional layers, with same number of filters and kernel sizes.

-We also report the results for the modified feature alignment for local training as a proof of concept by training a encoder for reconstruction from a latent vector.

-For GAN, when used for reconstruction, we search the latent space that leads to most similar images by optimizing $\argmin_z ||x - G(z)||_2^2$.
+We also report the results of the modified feature alignment for local training as a proof of concept by training an encoder for reconstruction from a latent~vector.
+For GAN, when used for reconstruction, we search the latent space that leads to most similar images by optimizing $argmin_z ||x - G(z)||_2^2$.